cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-23.0-released/index.md

 for PostgreSQL image catalogs, synchronization of user-defined replication slots, and Pod Disruption Budget (PDB) configuration.

-We've revised our Community support policy to prioritize one minor release at a time, enhancing our focus and resources.
-Furthermore, we've extended the supplementary support period for the prior minor release to three months.
+We've revised our Community support to enhance our focus and optimize resources.
+The supported versions will be the last minor, plus the previous minor, which will be supported for three months once the new minor is out.
+This is in effect adding two more months of support to the outgoing minor over what we used to have.

 ## What's New in 1.23